 Person

-Erin Atwell Office: Phone: Email Interests:
+Erin Atwell Email Interests:

 Egypt, Islamic preaching, ethical self-fashioning, embodiment, intimacy, humanitarian reason, anthropology of religion, textuality and materiality.